sakshisharma84/launchpad/docs/configuration-file.md

 - `version` - Which version of UCP we should install or upgrade to (default `3.3.0`)
 - `imageRepo` - Which image repository we should use for UCP installation (default `docker.io/docker`)
 - `installFlags` - Custom installation flags for UCP installation.
 You can get a list of supported installation options for a specific UCP version by running the installer container with `docker run -t -i --rm docker/ucp:3.3.0 install --help`. (optional)
-- `licenseFilePath` - A path to Docker Enterprise license file. (optional)
+- `licenseFilePath` - Optional.
+A path to Docker Enterprise license file.
-- `configFile` - The initial full cluster [configuration file](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/ucp-configuration-file.html#configuration-options). (optional)
+- `configFile` - Optional.
+The initial full cluster [configuration file](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/ucp-configuration-file.html).
-- `configData` -  The initial full cluster [configuration file](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/ucp-configuration-file.html#configuration-options) in embedded "heredocs" way. (optional)
+- `configData` -  Optional.
+The initial full cluster [configuration file](https://docs.mirantis.com/docker-enterprise/v3.1/dockeree-products/ucp/ucp-configure/ucp-configuration-file.html) in embedded "heredocs" way.
+Heredocs allows you to define a mulitiline string while maintaining the original formatting and indenting
-- `cloud` - Cloud provider configuration (optional)
+- `cloud` - Optional.
+Cloud provider configuration

 #### `cloud`